jetsonhacks/buildOpenCVTX1/README.md

 # buildOpenCVTX1
 Build and install OpenCV for the NVIDIA Jetson TX1

-These scripts build OpenCV version 3.3 for the Jetson TX1.
+These scripts build OpenCV version 3.4 for the NVIDIA Jetson TX1 Development Kit.
+Please see Releases/Tags for earlier versions.

-JetPack gives the option of installing OpenCV4Tegra (OpenCV 2.4) with accelerated CPU functions.
-OpenCV4Tegra is now deprecated.
-Here is a recipe for building OpenCV from source.

 OpenCV is a rich environment which can be configured in many different ways.
-You should configure OpenCV to fit your needs by modifying the build file "buildOpenCV.sh".
+You should configure OpenCV for your needs, by modifying the build file "buildOpenCV.sh".
 Note that selecting different options in OpenCV may also have additional library requirements which are not included in these scripts.
+Please read the notes below for other important points before installing.

-To run the the build file
+To run the the build file:

 $ ./buildOpenCV.sh

-The build system has been known at times to have issues.
-It's worth doing a sanity check after the build is complete:

-$ cd $HOME/opencv/build

-$ make

-This should ensure that everything has been built.

-After this, you can install the new build:

-$ cd $HOME/opencv/build
+This will build and install OpenCV is the /usr/local directory.

+The folder ~/opencv and ~/opencv_extras contain the source, build and extra data files.
+If you wish to remove them after installation, a convenience script is provided:

-$ sudo make install
+$ ./removeOpenCVSources.sh

 ## Notes
-There may be issues if have both OpenCV4Tegra and a regular OpenCV build installed at the same time.
-Most people do not install OpenCV4Tegra on their machine if using the OpenCV build.
+There may be issues if different version of OpenCV are installed.
+JetPack normally installs OpenCV in the /usr folder.
+You will need to consider if this is appropriate for your application.
+It is important to realize that many packages may rely on OpenCV.
+The standard installation by JetPack places the OpenCV libraries in the /usr directory.

+You may consider removing OpenCV installed by JetPack before performing this script installation:

+$ sudo apt-get purge libopencv*

+With this script release, the script now installs OpenCV in /usr/local.
+Earlier versions of this script installed in /usr.
+You may have to set your include and libraries and/or PYTHONPATH to point to the new version.
+See the Examples folder.
+Alternatively, you may want to change the script to install into the /usr directory.

 The Jetson is an aarch64 machine, which means that the OpenCV configuration variable ENABLE_NEON is ignored.
 The compiler includes NEON support for all machines with aarch64 architecture.

-When running the OpenCV tests, currently several of the tests fail.

-With L4T 28.1, there is an issue with the stock install that does not allow the GStreamer examples to work.
-(9/4/17).
-The issue is discussed here: https://devtalk.nvidia.com/default/topic/1019986/jetson-tx1/getting-errors-in-using-onboard-camera-jetpack-3-1-/post/5203796/#5203796
+These scripts rely on OpenCV finding the correct CUDA version, instead of setting it manually.

+Special thanks to Daniel (Github user @dkoguciuk) for script cleanup.

 ## References